vyos/vyos-documentation/docs/configuration/interfaces/openvpn.rst

 Client
 ======

-VyOS can not only act as an OpenVPN site-to-site or Server for multiple clients.
+VyOS can not only act as an OpenVPN site-to-site or server for multiple clients.
 You can indeed also configure any VyOS OpenVPN interface as an OpenVPN client connecting to a VyOS OpenVPN server or any other OpenVPN server.

 Given the following example we have one VyOS router acting as OpenVPN server and another VyOS router acting as OpenVPN client.
-The Server also pushes a static client IP address to the OpenVPN client.
+The server also pushes a static client IP address to the OpenVPN client.
 Remember, clients are identified using their CN attribute in the SSL certificate.